meshack-mbuvi/triply/README.md

    npm install
    ```
 3. Create .env file and add `VITE_API_URL="http://localhost:8000"`

 4. Run the frontend:
    ```sh
    npm run dev
    ```
-5. Open the browser and visit `http://localhost:5173`.
+5. Open the browser and visit `http://localhost:5173` or the url displayed in your terminal.

 ---